 I am convinced I was fed subliminal messages during this unconscious ordeal.
 'Do something for them' I kept hearing, 'Do something for them'.
 Well I was confused as to what 'They' meant.
 Then it came to me - ugly women, of course, ugly women, they have suffered for so many years.
 It was I who was to 'Do something for them'.

-Feeling under pressure, should 'They' become impatient with me, and inspired by Nicola Sturgeon, I came up with my solution - Paper Bags as headwear.
+Feeling under pressure, should 'They' become impatient with me, and inspired by Nicola Sturgeon, I came up with my solution - paper bags over the head.

-Not just any paper bags this time, no, we needed to take a major leap forward, we needed to recognise the multicultural society we now live in (whether we wanted it or not).
+Not just any paper bags this time, no, we needed to take a major leap forward, we needed to recognise the multicultural society we now live in.
 Up until now it has been only light brown bags which have been available.
-I now propose that in order to reflect all people's living in and sponging off the UK, we should introduce - multi-coloured paper bags.
+I now propose that in order to reflect all people's living in the UK, both working in and sponging off the taxpayer, we should introduce - multi-coloured paper bags.
 This time they are to be produced in five colours, white, black, light brown, dark brown and yellow.
 They will be sold in packs of five, foil-wrapped and sold next to the condoms.
 This will truly liberate ugly women and give them the same opportunities as better looking birds to have a happy and fulfilling love life.
 There will also be a 'Deluxe' range, which will have pictures of attractive women printed on the paper bags, for those illegal immigrants who look to marry such women in order to get a British passport, this will be a boon.

-Further down the line there is to be a 'Gay Man' version, this will be very similar, except the bags will have printed pictures of people like Rock Hudson and Julian Clary on them, with the major added bonus of being able to be worn back-to-front.
+Further down the line there is to be a 'Gay Man' version, this will be very similar, except the bags will have printed pictures of people like Rock Hudson and Julian Clary on them, with the major added bonus of being printed on both sides and thus able to be worn back-to-front.

-We set out for a nice walk along the promenade on our way to the Chinese Shop in town (actually there is now more than one in town these days) to see if we can buy a small mat to set at the bottom of the step to the living accommodation in the motorhome.
-We were due to take up the large camping mat from the pitch this afternoon and it would be useful to have something there to brush off the gravel from the pitch before entering the vehicle.
+We set out for a nice walk along the promenade on our way to the Chinese Shop in town (these days there is more than one) to see if we can buy a small mat to sit at the bottom of the step of the habitation door.
+We were due to take up the large camping mat from the pitch this afternoon and it would be useful to have something there to wipe off the gravel from the pitch before entering the vehicle.

-It was a lovely walk on a warm sunny day, and fortunately we didn't have the cool breeze of yesterday.
+It was a lovely walk on a warm sunny day, and fortunately without the cool breeze of yesterday.

-Once at the Chinese shop we went hunting, coming up with, what we think is the perfect solution and it only cast about £4.
+Once at the Chinese shop we went hunting, coming up with what we think is the perfect solution, and it only cost about £4.

 Then it was back 'home' for lunch.
 Today I was treated to a feast of the last two fish fingers and the rest of the frozen chips, served with a fresh crusty baguette bought from the campsite restaurant, as the shops are shut today.
 The taste of this fare was enhanced by large dollops of Heinz Tomato Ketchup.
 Who says you can't enjoy seafood in Spain?